javierperez98/react_Portfolio/README.md

 git clone https://github.com/javierperez98/react_Portfolio.git
 ```

-Next you'll have to install all the required node modules by opening the index.js file using terminal/bash and typing in the following command.
+Next you'll have to install all the required node modules by opening the terminal/bash and typing in the following command.

 ```md
 npm i